lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 }
 ```

 Notice the `connect()` method.
-This method is triggered when the controller is **connected** to the document, ie when the element with the `data-controller` attribute is present in the DOM.
+This method is triggered when the controller is **connected** to the document, ie when the HTML element with the `data-controller` attribute is present in the DOM.

-The `connect()` is what we call a **lifecycle callback**.
+The `connect()` method is what we call a **lifecycle callback**.
 If you want to read more about Stimulus lifecycles callbacks, [read this documentation](https://stimulus.hotwire.dev/reference/lifecycle-callbacks).

 ## Bind the controller to the HTML

-Now, let's tweak our HTML to **connect** the controller:
+Now, let's tweak your HTML to **connect** the controller:
 - On which DOM element are you going to connect the controller?
 - What's the syntax to connect it?